nfl/react-helmet/README.md

     }
 };
 ```
-**Note:** Please do not nest any children inside your Helmet components.
-We are logging warnings at the moment and will soon deprecate the usage.
+**Note:** You should not nest any children inside your Helmet components.
+We have deprecated the usage, and will be removing it completely in the near future.

 ## Features
 - Supports isomorphic environment.